Schema migration: Relation to revision control systems

 Teams of software developers usually use version control systems to manage and collaborate on changes made to versions of source code.

 Different developers can develop on divergent, relatively older or newer branches of the same source code to make changes and additions during development.

 Supposing that the software under development interacts with a database, every version of the source code can be associated with at least one database schema with which it is compatible.

 Under good software testing practice, schema migrations can be performed on test databases to ensure that their schema is compatible to the source code.
 To streamline this process, a schema migration tool is usually invoked as a part of an automated software build as a prerequisite of the automated testing phase.

 Schema migration tools can be said to solve versioning problems for database schemas just as version control systems solve versioning problems for source code.
 In practice, many schema migration tools actually rely on a textual representation of schema changes (such as files containing SQL statements) such that the version history of schema changes can effectively be stored alongside program source code within VCS.
 This approach ensures that the information necessary to recover a compatible database schema for a particular code branch is recoverable from the source tree itself.
 Another benefit of this approach is the handling of concurrent conflicting schema changes; developers may simply use their usual text-based conflict resolution tools to reconcile differences.

 Relation to schema evolution

-Schema migration tooling could be seen as a facility to track the history of an evolving schema.
+Schema migration tooling could be seen as a facility to track the history of an evolving schema (i.e. schema evolution).